-Since joining Sedex, Molson Coors has enhanced its ESG reporting to investors and improved supplier engagement and performance.
+Since joining Sedex, Molson Coors has enhanced their ESG reporting to investors and improved supplier engagement and performance.

-Molson Coors is the 5th largest beverage company worldwide, operating in 100 countries.
-They are primarily known for their beers, with popular brands like Coors Light, Miller Lite and Carling, but also are home to many non-alcoholic beverages.
-To compete in a global market, Molson Coors believes it needs strict standards for itself and the suppliers they source from.
+Molson Coors is the fifth-largest beverage company worldwide, operating in 100 countries.
+They are primarily known for their beers, with popular brands like Coors Light, Miller Lite and Carling, and also are home to many non-alcoholic beverages.
+To compete in a global market, Molson Coors believe they need strict standards for themselves and the suppliers they source from.
 They take pride in acting ethically, responsibly and in compliance with the law.

 Why did Molson Coors join Sedex?

-Molson Coors joined Sedex to understand how they could be more responsible with their sourcing and ensure their supply chain followed ethical and sustainable business practices.
+Molson Coors joined Sedex to understand how they could source more responsibly and ensure their supply chain followed ethical and sustainable business practices.

-They wanted to gain greater visibility into their suppliers’ operations and to instigate conversations around risks and mitigation plans.
+They wanted to gain greater visibility into their suppliers’ operations and instigate conversations around sustainability risks and mitigation plans.